 1. Discern Which Judgements Are Actually From Within

-An apparent fear of judgement can also be a way to avoid fear of failure—it can sometimes be easier to believe you’re not doing something because you don’t want to displease others than to accept that you’re scared.
+An apparent fear of judgment can also be a way to avoid the fear of failure.
+It can sometimes be easier to believe you’re not doing something because you don’t want to displease others than to accept that you’re scared.

 Understand the roots of these messages, and think about how you can reject those messages.